 You don’t need to, but seeking legal advice from a workers compensation lawyer is recommended.
 These are just some of the benefits associated with having a workplace injury lawyer handle your case:

 - Free consultations – Before taking legal action, we can have one of our experienced lawyers review your case during an obligation-free consultation.

 - Timely legal action – Many people who choose to represent themselves aren’t aware of the time frames associated with workers compensation cases.
-It’s a lawyer’s job to make sure your claim is lodged on time.
+It’s a work injury lawyer’s job to make sure your claim is lodged on time.